wstester/ruby-rails-sample/README.md

 # run the db creation command
 warpspeed mysql:db tasks_db tasks_user password123

+# you will be prompted for the mysql root database password.
+It is "vagrant".
 ```

 This will create a database named "tasks\_db" along with a user, "tasks\_user", that has access via the password "password123".
 Feel free to change the values to suit your needs (hint: perhaps choosing a better password would be wise).